georgedashen/StructAlign/README.md

 * SwissTree (phylogeny reconstruction): **ST001-ST010** trees, each with proteins ranging from **25** to **131** (RF distance, TCS score)
 * CAFA3-MF (function inference): **1137** proteins for molecular function prediction against **32421** proteins using homology search (Fmax, Smin, AUPR)

+## Acknowledgment
+We thank the excellent work done by the DALI, Foldtree, and TEMPROT, and also teams that have been working on protein structure datasets such as SwissTree, UniProt, and CAFA.
+Many codes of our work are based on existing public codes, and we adopt them for investigating other alignment tools.
+Although we call it _evaluator_ in this wage, we only showcase how we benchmark each tool on tasks we assess.
+The main contributions of our study are incorporating a wide spectrum of methods and tools, and considering different ways to utilize both sequence and structure information.
+We also performa analysis from our results and provide insight to how different methods perform differently in downstream tasks.

 ## Environment
 ```
 * python=3.7.16